We believe people can challenge prejudice and disadvantage through the power of their story.

 Jude is a BBC trained reporter and producer with over 20 years’ experience of unearthing stories that need to be told.
 She founded sounddelivery in 2006 to give charities and the people they support the skills and confidence to tell their stories.
 Since then Jude has trained thousands of individuals in storytelling, helping to raise awareness and inspire action on issues including mental health, domestic violence, homelessness, the care system, poverty and life in prison.

 Helena joined the sounddelivery team in 2016 to work on our Social Media Exchange event.
-Since then her role has grown to include all aspects of our work, from research to marketing, delivering our events and supporting the design and delivery of our training programmes.
+Since then her role has grown to include all aspects of our work, from managing our marketing, to delivering our events, content creation, research, supporting the design and delivery of our training programmes, and writing funding bids.

 Our board advisory panel